mephistophyles/mephistophyles.github.io/about.md

 I'm passionate about learning and passing that on to others.
 Hopefully the items under the projects tab here give you a glimpse of my diverse background and interests.
 My hobbies include:

 * Electronics (Arduino, Raspberry pi projects) and domotics
-* Chess
 * Lacrosse
-* Writing (maybe someday this can become more than a hobby)
 * Hiking and traveling

 ### Contact Me